Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Photon Counting for postmerger detection and inference

 The principle behind photon counting is to change from a quantum measurement of the \emph{amplitude of the optical field} in each mode to the \emph{occupation number or energy} in each mode.
 By measuring the number of photons in each temporal mode basis, the underlying signal can be reconstructed.
 Over many events, we can estimate the average occupation per mode and the \emph{RMS magnitude} of the basis coefficients.
 For signals where the coefficients are constant, i.e., fully determined by the signal model given signal parameters, photon counting is not expected to fundamentally accelerate inference.
 However, for inference setups where the coefficients have randomness, for instance due to inherent signal stochasticity (such as a truly stochastic signal) or due to population randomness (such as the exact phase and mass of a BNS as drawn from the population distribution), this measurement potentially reduces quantum noise~\cite{Gardner:2024frf}.

-Under homodyne, quantum shot noise on the fringe offset photons manifests as an additional Gaussian noise.\footnote{Measuring the field amplitude of an elecro-magnetic field is akin to measuring the Gaussian wavefunction of a particle in the position basis, which results in a normal distribution.
-Squeezing reduces the width of the wavefunction and improves the statistics, but is limited by state impurity from optical losses.} Under photon counting, we select a basis orthogonal to the DC fringe offset, so that the quantum noise is fundamentally different.
-The output power effectively reduces to the previously-negligible $\rv{P}_\epsilon(t)$ term from Eq.~\eqref{eq:Pepsilon}.
-This term contains the signal power, $|e_h(t)|^2$; a quantum-state power term, $\rv{\fE}^\dagger_q(t)\rv{\fE}_q(t)$, that is zero when unsqueezed vacuum states are injected; and a differential-arm shot-noise term, $\rv{\fE}^\dagger_q(t)\rv{\fE}_h(t) {+} \rv{\fE}^*_h(t)\rv{\fE}_q(t)$.
-This final term is the source of quantum noise in photon counting and amounts to shot noise from photons produced by the signal and classical noise fields.
+Under homodyne, quantum shot noise on the fringe offset photons manifests as an additional Gaussian noise.\footnote{Measuring the field amplitude of an electromagnetic field is akin to measuring the Gaussian wave function of a particle in the position basis, which results in a normal distribution.
+Squeezing reduces the width of the wave function and improves the statistics, but is limited by state impurity from optical losses.} Under photon counting, we select a basis orthogonal to the DC fringe offset, so that the quantum noise is fundamentally different.
+The output power effectively reduces to the previously-negligible $\qrv{P}_\epsilon(t)$ term from Eq.~\eqref{eq:Pepsilon}.
+This term contains the signal power, $|e_h(t)|^2$; a quantum-state power term, $\qv{\fE}^\dagger_q(t)\qv{\fE}_q(t)$, that is zero when unsqueezed vacuum states are injected; and a differential-arm shot-noise term, $\qv{\fE}^\dagger_q(t)\rv{\fE}_h(t) {+} \rv{\fE}^*_h(t)\qv{\fE}_q(t)$.
+This final term is the source of quantum noise in photon counting and amounts to shot noise from photons produced by the signal and classical noise fields, which are small, rather than from the local oscillator.
 This term is curious as it injects less and less noise as the signal (and classical noise) becomes diminishingly small, very unlike the homodyne case where shot noise does not depend on $h(t)$ and is instead caused by the fringe light.
 The different noise source leads to different statistical behavior.

 In other words, the shot noise associated with (potentially squeezed) vacuum fluctuations in homodyne readout does not indicate the fundamental limit on the observability.
 In photon counting, it is the rarity of low-SNR signals and the background from classical noise together that provide quantum noise and limit measurements.
-The quantum noise (amplitude) spectral density is inversely proportional to the optical calibration $|g(f)|$, Eq.~\eqref{eq:shotnoisePSD}, so the rarity of measuring signals through counts scales with the un-squeezed quantum noise density.
+The quantum noise (amplitude) spectral density is inversely proportional to the optical calibration $|g(f)|$, Eq.~\eqref{eq:shotnoisePSD}, so the rarity of measuring signals through counts scales with the unsqueezed quantum noise density.
 As a result, Fisher Information for certain kinds of inference has a favorable scaling when the classical noise density is substantially below the quantum noise density.

 Formally, for each each temporal-mode $d_k(f)$, we define an operator for the optical field of Eq.~\eqref{eq:e_out_HD}